UK Equality Act 2010

 Useful Links:

-2011 Census Data for County Durham
+2021 Census Data for County Durham

-Long Term Health Problem or Disability in County Durham
+Long Term Health Problem or Disability in County Durham 2021 Census

 Area All People Day-to-day activities limited a lot Day-to-day activities limited a little Day-to-day activities not limited

-ONS Crown Copyright Reserved [from Nomis]; QS303EW – Long-term health problem or disability
+ONS Crown Copyright Reserved [from NOMIS]

 Gender Reassignment